Student Policies/Requirements to participate on an MTSU Education Abroad program. Please click on policy below for details.

 Non-MTSU Student Policy

 The majority of education abroad programs are meant for degree-seeking MTSU students.
-Any Non-MTSU student (including MTSU students who will graduate before the program departure) who wants to participate on an education abroad program (academic or non-academic) should speak to the Office of Education Abroad in Peck Hall, Room 207 regarding possible options.
+Any Non-MTSU student (including MTSU students who will graduate before the program departure) who wants to participate on an education abroad program (academic or non-academic) should speak to the Office of Education Abroad regarding possible options.
+We are located in Jones Hall, rooms 151-155, firstname.lastname@example.org or 1-615-898-5179.

 If approved, non-degree seeking and/or non-MTSU students must follow the same procedures and policies as degree-seeking MTSU students with regards to their education abroad program (i.e. completion of required forms, participation in the pre-departure orientation, etc).